 Security Sergeant George Albert

 Security Sergeant George R. Albert is a native of Zachary, Louisiana.
 Prior to joining Albany State University, he was employed with Moore Business Forms in Albany, Georgia and provided contacts with Sales Representatives in the United States and other countries.
-Officer Albert has been with the Albany State University Police Department for thirteen years and was promoted to from Security Corporal to Security Sergeant.
-Security Sergeant Albert believes stronly in the concept of Community Policing.
+Security Sergeant Albert has been with the Albany State University Police Department for thirteen years and was promoted to from Security Corporal to Security Sergeant.
+Security Sergeant Albert believes strongly in the concept of Community Policing.
 He holds a certificate in Business Administration from Totty Business College in Baton Rouge, Louisiana.

 Security Sergeant Albert is an active member of Saint Teresa's Catholic Church in Albany, Georgia.
 He is married to Rev. Estella W. Albert, has one son Mr. Donnie Albert and a daughter-in-law Mrs. Jill Albert.
-He is also the proud grandfather of little miss Leigha, and little miss Faith Albert.
+He is also the proud grandfather of little Miss.
+Leigha, and little Miss.
+Faith Albert.

 Security Corporal Charles Davis

 Security Corporal Charles Davis was born in the South Bronx, New York.
 He has lived in Albany, GA. for the past eleven years.
 He is proud to serve and protect the Albany State University Community as a Security Corporal at the Albany State University Police Department.
 He is a graduate of Morris High School with a Major in Liberal Arts: Art Advertisement and Computer Graphics.
 He earned his Associate Degree from Bronx Community College with a Major in Art Advertisement and Computer Graphics.
 He is a former employee of Cooper Tire Company, AT&T, H&R Block, and Servpro.
-His responsibilites as Security Corporal and a Team player with the A.S.U.P.D.
+His responsibilities as Security Corporal and a Team player with the A.S.U.P.D.
 Staff ensure the A.S.U.
 Campus is a safer environment for Faculty, Staff, Students, and Visitors to Albany State University.
 His future goals in life are to go back to college in pursuit of his Bachelor Degree, continue to grow in law enforcement and become certified with the A.S.U.P.D.